OceanDataTools/openrvdas-docs/_docs/quickstart.md

  ![read, transform, writer dataflow](../assets/images/read_transform_write.png)

 To create and run a your first logger from the command line:
-1. Go to the top level OpenRVDAS directory:
+1. Go to the top level OpenRVDAS directory if you're not already there:

 ```
 cd openrvdas